clangstonhinton/deep-learning-challenge/README.md

 ### 1. Original Model:
 The Original Model had an accuracy of 0.727 with a loss of 0.555.
 The model was trained and evaluated on data that excluded the EIN and NAME columns.
 The model construct included:
- - 2 hidden layers
+  - Hidden Layers = 2
- - 32 nodes in each hidden layer
+  - Number of Nodes in Hidden Layers = 32 nodes each
- - Each hidden layer employed "relu" as the activation function
+  - Hidden Layer Activation Function = relu
- - 32 batch size
+  - Batch Size = 32
- - 30 epochs
+  - Epochs = 30
- - Employed "adam" as the model optimizer
+  - Model Optimizer = adam

 <img width="450" alt="Screen Shot 2023-04-29 at 3 39 34 AM" src="https://user-images.githubusercontent.com/44728723/235290483-11894972-6088-4bc6-9097-7425f3dc4865.png">